-- (a) he or she may be subjected to persecution on account of his or her race, religion, nationality, political opinion or membership of a particular social group; or - (b) his or her life, physical safety or freedom would be threatened on account of external aggression, occupation, foreign domination or other events seriously disturbing public order in any part or the whole of that country". - 39.
-The principle of non-refoulement was entrenched in the Refugees Act without the applicable international exceptions and reservations to the international agreements.
-In particular, the prohibition imposed by OAU Convention28. - 40 Even during the debate and adoption of the 1951 Convention, the United Nations was fully conscious of the limitations of the principle of non-refoulement in article 33 (2) that countries may wish to adopt.
+- 41. The principle of non-refoulement was entrenched in the Refugees Act without the applicable international exceptions and reservations to the international agreements.
+In particular, the prohibition imposed by OAU Convention30. - 42.
+Even during the debate and adoption of the 1951 Convention, the United Nations was fully conscious of the limitations of the principle of non-refoulement in article 33 (2) that countries may wish to adopt.
 However, when the Refugees Act was enacted in South Africa, article 33 (2) of the Convention was not taken into consideration at all.
+Furthermore, as the Constitutional Court observed, section 2 of the Refugees Act is simply overzealous.

-See article--- of the OAU Convention.
+See the OAU Convention.